Over at the Kauffman Foundation’s entrepreneurship blog, Jonathan

 Ortmans has

-about “unlocking entrepreneurship through health care reform”
+a post about “unlocking entrepreneurship through health care reform”

 wherein he writes about how the employer-provided healthcare system constrains